simonwhatley/govuk-prototype-kit-macros/components/hint/README.md

 ## Introduction

-The hint component is used for supporting contextual help within a label.
+Use the hint component for supporting contextual help within a `label`.

 ## Guidance